Curtain Antennas

 We now have about .3 dBd gain on 30 meters with conventional feed, a loss of .7dB peak gain but the gain it has is mostly at a very high wave angle.

-The bi-square antenna is obviously a serious compromise from a Lazy-H array.
-The peak gain of a bi-square with optimum feed is only about 2.5 dB over a dipole at optimum height.
+The bi-square antenna is obviously a compromise from the Lazy-H array.
+The peak gain of a bi-square with optimum feed is only about 2.5 dB over a dipole at optimum height, while a Lazy-H would be about 3 dB higher.
 With distributed feed it can be used on three bands, but it isn't a high gain antenna on any band.
-It has about the same gain as the poor conventional transposed feed lazy-H antenna, about 3 dB down from a distributed feed lazy H antenna.
+While the bi-square has about the same gain as the conventional transposed-feed lazy-H antenna, it is about 3 dB down from a distributed-feed lazy H antenna with optimum spacing.

 The next logical step in the Lazy H, other than adding a reflector, is to expand either the stack height or the stack width.
 Let's look at width first, but let's also keep in mind a reflector at this point would add over 3 dB gain.